cosmosgame/save-the-world/content/_index.md

 For those thirty years I watched and wondered.
 What are the deeper causes of our problems?
 What is it that prevents people from opening their hearts wider and wider?
 What would it take on a practical level to save the world?
 I have been looking for people with workable answers.
 And they are out there!
 Now we need to bring these separate teachings together into an integrated whole.
 First we must cultivate these integrated teachings in ourselves because of course it has to start there, but then once we find our feet we can then look out to others and ask, "What is that we want to create together?"

 I have read that the best way to get an answer on the internet is to answer a question wrong even if it is in answer to your own question.
 That seems to provoke people to respond.
-It seems to work.
+It is quite amusing, but it seems to work.
 So in that spirit I am going to provide my own answer here.
 If you have a better solution -- great! you have no idea how eager I am to hear it.

 What do we need to make the world of our dreams?

 ### A Better Story

-We need a better shared story.
-Modern people tend to forget how much our stories define us.
-The stories we are telling ourselves right now cast us as helpless victims.
-That is not working.
-Our stories right now don't help us understand the historical reasons for why things are the way they are.
-That leaves us unable to make effective change.
+We need a better story.
+We forget how much our stories define us.
+Our story tells us where we came from and what it is we are to do in this world.
+Right now our story holds us as very small.
+It tells us there is nothing we can do.
 But it doesn't have to be like that.
 We can choose to tell ourselves a different story.
 A story that gives us courage.
-A story that lets us shake off this trance of helplessness and take on the task of saving the world with a cheerful heart.
-Most important this story will provide us hope.
+A story that lets us shake off this trance of helplessness and take on the task of saving the world with a heart full of passion.
+The right story will provide us hope.
 Hope that something huge might just want to awaken soon.

 ### Wider Healing